ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 ## Grouping framework {#grouping-framework}

 Different V3C components MAY be represented by their own respective RTP streams, whose payload formats are defined in the respective specifications.
 V3C atlas data RTP payload format is defined in this memo, whereas the video component RTP payload formats are defined for example in {{RFC6184}} or {{RFC7798}}.
-A grouping tool, as defined in {{RFC5888}}, is extended to idicate which media lines constitute a V3C representation.
+A grouping tool, as defined in {{RFC5888}}, is extended to indicate which media lines constitute a V3C representation.

 Group attribute with V3C type is provided to allow application to identify "m" lines that belong to the same V3C bitstream.
 Grouping type V3C MUST be used with the group attribute.
 The tokens that follow are mapped to 'mid'-values of individual media lines in the SDP.